Kelly v. Hegseth — Rule of Law (DC)

 On Jan.
 12, 2026, U.S. Sen. Mark Kelly sued Secretary of Defense Pete Hegseth and others, alleging that disciplinary measures taken against him amounted to “punishing disfavored expression” and “retaliating against protected speech,” in violation of his First Amendment and due process rights.

-The punitive measures stem from a video that Kelly, a retired U.S. Navy captain, and other veterans serving in Congress published on social media, in which they urge members of the military and intelligence community to refuse to comply with illegal orders.
+The punitive measures stem primarily from a video that Kelly, a retired U.S. Navy captain, and other veterans and former national security personnel serving in Congress published on social media, in which they remind members of the military and intelligence community that they have a legal obligation to refuse with illegal orders.

 “Americans trust their military.
 But that trust is at risk,” the congressmembers said in the video.
 “This administration is pitting our uniformed military and intelligence community professionals against American citizens.”